ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 1. During the validation of UIN/VID, if the UIN/VID is not found or the mobile number/email ID is not associated with the UIN/VID, or the provided OTP is not correct, then the system triggers a respective error notification.

+## 9. OTP Authentication [**[↑]**](#table-of-content)
+At the time of registration, if a mobile number is registered with more than X number (X number is configurable based on policy of a country) of UIN/VID, then the system considers OTP as weak OTP authentication at the time of OTP authentication and does not initiate any further process.
+System provides the notification to the respective individual to visit the registration center.